-Fiscal 2019 Performance Highlights
+Fiscal 2020 Performance Highlights

-During 2019, the Company delivered another year of strong operating and financial performance while enhancing the long-term competitive position and intrinsic value of our portfolio.
+During 2020, in the face of extraordinary circumstances due to the COVID-19 pandemic, the Company delivered another year of strong operating and financial performance.
 We continued the disciplined execution of our strategy focused on necessity-based community and neighborhood shopping centers on the West Coast, which resulted in the following:

-· Exceptional operational performance in the retail REIT industry:

-- Same-center net operating income ("NOI")(1) growth of 3.6% - Increased annual dividend for the tenth consecutive year - 97.9% of our gross leasable area was leased at December 31, 2019, a record year-end high for the Company and the 6th consecutive year above 97% - 1.4 million square feet of leases were executed, representing record leasing activity for the Company and more than double the square footage originally scheduled to expire - Achieved growth in same-space cash rents on new leases of 32.8%, the 5th consecutive year greater than 20% - \$138.1 million in funds from operations ("FFO")(1)

-Maintained our strong balance sheet:

-- 94.1% of our total outstanding indebtedness was effectively fixed-rate(2) at year-end, a record for the Company, and 94.5% of our gross leasable area was unencumbered at December 31, 2019 - Reduced outstanding debt by \$72.6 million and enhanced our debt maturity schedule - Raised \$34.2 million through the issuance of Common Stock

-Continued execution of strategic growth:

-- Completed our first densification project, adding a 185-unit multi-family senior living development to our largest shopping center in the Seattle market and continued moving forward on additional densification opportunities - Continued focus on disposing non-core properties with \$74.1 million in property dispositions - Continued focus on acquiring shopping centers where our team has the opportunity to build value

-· Generated total stockholder return of 16.35%

-- (1) For a description of FFO, market capitalization and NOI, see "Executive Compensation-Compensation Discussion and Analysis-Elements of Executive Compensation." - (2) Represents indebtedness that bears interest at a fixed-rate or is subject to interest rate swap agreements pursuant to which the Company makes fixed-rate payments.
+- Exceptional operational performance in the retail REIT industry: - \$32.0 million of net income attributable to common stockholders (\$0.27 per diluted share) - \$132.5 million in funds from operations ("FFO")(1) - 90.6% of total billed base rent during pandemic has been paid as of February 18, 2021 (2Q'20 4Q'20) - 96.8% of our gross leasable area (including 100% of anchor space) was leased at December 31, 2020, the 8th consecutive year above 96.0% - 1.2 million square feet of leases were executed, representing the 10th consecutive year of leasing approximately double the square footage originally scheduled to expire - Achieved growth in same-space cash rents on new leases of 12.5% and 7.9% growth on renewals - Awarded investment grade rating and stable outlook from Fitch Ratings, Inc. - Awarded Best Retail REIT (U.S.) 2020 by CFI.co - Maintained our strong balance sheet: - 96.5% of our total outstanding indebtedness was effectively fixed-rate(2) at year-end, a record for the Company, and 94.5% of our gross leasable area was unencumbered at December 31, 2020 - Maintained 3.4x interest coverage - Reduced outstanding debt by \$36.6 million - · Continued execution of strategic growth: - Continued focus on densification initiatives - Continued development of our Environmental, Social and Governance ("ESG") programs - Continued focus on acquiring shopping centers where our team has the opportunity to build value - (1) For a description of FFO, see "Executive Compensation-Compensation Discussion and Analysis-Elements of Executive Compensation." - (2) Represents indebtedness that bears interest at a fixed-rate or is subject to interest rate swap agreements pursuant to which the Company makes fixed-rate payments.

 We believe that the value creation produced from an investment in real estate should be assessed over a long-term period and our strategy has focused on and continues to focus on long-term value creation.
-During 2019, in addition to creating value through our property operations and leasing activities, we continued to enhance the long-term competitive position and intrinsic value of our portfolio through the implementation of strategic initiatives.
-These initiatives include the disposition of non-core properties and re-deployment of proceeds into new property acquisitions and our densification program.
-The economic benefits of our activities in these areas during 2019 will not be realized until subsequent years.
+During 2020, in addition to creating value through our property operations and leasing activities, we continued to enhance the long-term competitive position and intrinsic value of our portfolio through the implementation of strategic initiatives.
+These initiatives include our densification initiatives and development of our ESG programs.
+The economic benefits of our activities in these areas during 2020 will not be realized until subsequent years.
 However, we believe these initiatives, when combined with the strength of our in-place portfolio of necessity-based neighborhood shopping centers on the West Coast that we have assembled over the past decade, will help position us to continue to generate attractive returns for stockholders over the long-term.
-The following table sets forth our total stockholder return ("TSR") performance over the one, three, five and seven-year periods ended December 31, 2019.
+The following table sets forth our total stockholder return ("TSR") performance over the one, three, five and seven-year periods ended December 31, 2020.

-Total Stockholder Return(1) 1-Year 3-Year 5-Year MSCI 25.84% MSCI 26.18% MSCI 40.48% MSCI 87.68% ROIC -5.30% Peers 24.66% ROIC 28.54% ROIC 82.80% ROIC 16.35% SNL -7.13% SNL -2.33% SNL 28.77% SNL 4.42% Peers -10.54% Peers -6.84% Peers 29.88%
+Total Stock older Return (1) ROIC : Retail Opportunity Investments Corp.
+1-Year 3-Year 5-Year 7-Year SNL: SNL U.S. REIT Retail Index MSCI -7.57% MSCI 10.99% MSCI 26.65% MSCI 69.29% MSCI: MSCI US REIT Index ROIC -22.97% ROIC -25.56% ROIC -10.82% ROIC 17.66% Dever(2).
+Encontinue Companyation Dever Comma Madien SNL -26.07% SNL -27.07% SNL -30.60% SNL -7.65% Peers (2) : Executive Compensation Peer Group Median Peers -33.05% Peers -41.65% Peers -48.90% Peers -26.14%